jxnwrxght/AI-Assisted-Customer-Capture-System-for-Service-Businesses/README.md

 Whether they're on a roof, inside an attic, driving between jobs, or meeting with customers, there are long periods where answering calls and responding to texts simply isn't possible.

-The problem isn't that they don't want to respond.

-The problem is that they're busy doing the work customers are paying them to do.
+The issue isn't a lack of responsiveness.
+It's that contractors are often busy performing the work itself when new inquiries arrive.

 During that time, potential customers are often left waiting for a response.
 Many will contact multiple contractors at once and move on to whoever replies first.